New York ATAP Online Certificate Progam

 Our program gives you the knowledge of selling and serving alcoholic beverages with an overview of alcohol sales, regulations, and techniques for recognizing a minor.
 Alcohol vendors will have a better understanding of how to sell alcohol responsibly, which reduces trouble and improves safety.

-Enroll in our A+ Server Education training course now!
-Most students complete the training course in about 1 hour.
+Enroll in our New York ATAP Alcohol Certificate training course now!
+Most students complete the training course in about 1-2 hours.
 When you pass the exam, we will submit your test and provide you with a Certificate of Completion.
+Our ATAP course is approved for both On and Off-Premise training.
+This means you can take one training course and get both On and Off-Premise certification.
+Be certified to work in both On-Premise and Off-Premise locations.

-Why Are Servers Asked To Take An Alcohol Education Class?
+Why Are Servers Asked To Take A New York ATAP Alcohol Certificate Class?

 The intent of server education is to help you develop the knowledge and skills that support responsible alcohol service.
-By law, classes must cover the following topics:
+By law, alcohol certification class must cover the following topics:

 - The effects of alcohol on the body and behavior, including the interaction of alcohol with other drugs.